faker-ruby/faker/README.md

 ### Faker-bot CLI (command-line interface)

-[faker-bot](https://github.com/faker-ruby/faker-bot) is a tool to make it easier to pick theright Faker methods to generate the fake data you need.
+[faker-bot](https://github.com/faker-ruby/faker-bot) is a tool to make it easier to pick the right Faker methods to generate the fake data you need.

 Instructions are available in the [faker-bot README](https://github.com/faker-ruby/faker-bot).